nofxx/jah/README.md

 # ![Jah](http://fireho.com/system/jahlogo.png)

-Talk to your machines.
+Talk to/config your machines.
 Like a god.

 ## Install

+    gem install jah

+To create a config repo:

+    jah new <path>

+To create a config file for XMPP:

 Just run it for the first time to create a config file.
 Use `jah install` to force the wizard again.